osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 ### Save the result
 Select "Save Project" under "File" in the top toolbar.
 Make sure it is saved to the Desktop as `haptix_osrf.ttp`.

-You should not need to modify the configuration in the future unless you change the placement of the individual markers on a tracker.
+You should not need to modify the configuration in the future unless you change the placement of the individual markers on a tracker or unless you move the angle of the camera significantly.

 ## Starting Gazebo
 Make sure the Optitrack is plugged in and then start Gazebo on the Linux machine